CodingErgonomist/CodingErgonomist.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-heart about-icon"></span>
-I am fond of video games, I love playing a good competitive game with a close group of friends that really push our ability to coordinate as a team.
+I love playing a good competitive game with a close group of friends that really push our ability to coordinate as a team.
 I also always enjoy a good turn based tactical game or games with an immersive story.
 Apart from these I love listening to audiobooks and podcasts, boardgames, playing tennis, soccer and hiking.
 I am eager to meet new people, to connect, discuss, network and grow.
 </p>

 <p class="about-text">